dlouk/DALI/README.txt

 Error-Based Leja Adaptive Collocation Method", Georg, Loukrezis, Roemer and Schoeps, link to appear soon

-In accordance to ethical scientific practice, we kindly ask to cite at least on of those works, in case you use DALI for your own research.
+In accordance to ethical scientific practice, we kindly ask to cite at least one of those works, in case you use DALI for your own research.
 --------------------------------------------------------------------------------